VOLUNTEER WITH US

 Know someone interested in helping young people develop into stronger leaders?
 A small business looking for a way to give back?
 Or, maybe you have ties to a larger company open to expanding its philanthropy.
 YR is always excited to strengthen relationships with current supporters and create new partnerships.
 This could be through an in kind contribution, event sponsorship, matching donation or other gift.
-Contact Erin Meyer for more information.
+Contact Laura Ferguson for more information.

 Event Set Up/Clean Up

 YR hosts several large events throughout the year.
 Lend a hand for an hour or two by volunteering to set up or clean up for the Scooter Scramble, Trivia Night, the Hall of Fame Celebration or Big Man on Campus!
-Contact Erin Meyer for more information.
+Contact Laura Ferguson for more information.